Existence and Complexity of Approximate Equilibria in Weighted Congestion Games: General Cost Functions

 \begin{itemize} \item we do not change the strategies of the players in $\mathcal{G}^d_\mu$, with the exception of the output player $G_1$; \item the zero strategy of the output player $G_1$ remains the same as in $\mathcal{G}^d_\mu$, but her one strategy is augmented with the dummy resource; that is, $s^1_{G_1}=\{1_1,\text{dummy}\}$; \item each player $i$ in $\mathcal{G}_n$ keeps her original strategies, and gets a new dummy strategy $s_{i,\text{dummy}}=\{\text{dummy}\}$. \end{itemize}

 With the above description,\footnote{This almost concludes the description of the game -- the only problem is that some of the cost functions of the game are defined in terms of $\Phi_{n-1}$, which is not a rational number.
 To make the proof formally correct, one can approximate $\Phi_{n-1}$ sufficiently close by a rational $\bar{\Phi}_{n-1}<\Phi_{n-1}$.
-We omit the details.} the only thing left to prove NP-hardness is that $C$ has a satisfying assignment if and only if $\tilde{\mathcal{G}}$ has an $\tilde{\alpha}(n+s)$-PNE.
+More details can be found in \Cref{appendix:rationalize}.} the only thing left to prove NP-hardness is that $C$ has a satisfying assignment if and only if $\tilde{\mathcal{G}}$ has an $\tilde{\alpha}(n+s)$-PNE.
 The proof follows the same approach as in \cref{th:bb_hardness}.
 Letting $\alpha<\Phi_{n-1}$, we suppose that $\tilde{\mathcal{G}}$ has an $\alpha$-PNE, say $\vecc{s}$, and proceed to prove that $C$ has a satisfying assignment.

 As before, if $\vecc{s}$ is an $\alpha$-PNE, then every gate player that is not the output player must respect the NAND semantics, and this strategy is $\alpha$-dominating.
 For the output player, the cost of her zero strategy remains the same, and the cost of her one strategy increases by exactly $\Phi_{n-1}^2<3^d<\frac{\mu}{\mu-1}3^d$.
 Hence, if $\vecc{s}_X$ is a satisfying assignment, then the zero strategy of the output player (which negates the output of the original circuit $C$) remains $\alpha$-dominating; on the other hand, if $\vecc{s}_X$ is not a satisfying assignment, then the ratio between the costs of the zero strategy and the one strategy of the output player is at least